Proto-Indo-European verbs: Primary derivations

 In early PIE, the aspect system was less well-developed, and root verbs were simply used in their root aspects, with various derivational formations available for expressing more specific nuances.
 By late PIE, however, as the aspect system evolved, the need had arisen for verbs of a different aspect than that of the root.
 Several of the formations, which originally formed distinct verbs, gradually came to be used as "aspect switching" derivations, whose primary purpose was to create a verb of one aspect from a root of another aspect.

 This led to a fundamental distinction in PIE verb formations, between primary and secondary formations.
 Primary formations included the root verbs and the derivational formations that came to be used as aspect switching devices, while secondary formations remained strictly derivational and retained significant semantic value.
 For example, the secondary suffix -éye- derived causative verbs, and retained this purpose and meaning throughout the descendants of PIE.
 The common primary suffix -ye-, however, came to be used for the majority of verb formations in Latin, without any discernible meaning being conveyed by the suffix; its function had become purely morphological.

 A verb needed no derivational or aspect-switching markers for its own root aspect.
 Affixes of various types were used to switch the inherent aspect to a different type.
-Such affixes created "characterised" verb formations, contrasting with the basic "root" or "uncharacterised" formation.
+Such affixes created "characterized" verb formations, contrasting with the basic "root" or "uncharacterized" formation.
 Examples of aspect switching affixes include -yé-, -sḱé-, and the nasal infix, all of which were used to derive imperfective verbs from roots whose inherent aspect was not already imperfective.
 Conversely, the "s-aorist" formation (retained most notably in Greek) used the suffix -s- to create perfective verbs.
 Many roots were "hyper-characterized", however, with an aspect marker added to a root that already had the correct aspect.
 This may have been done in order to emphasize the aspect.
 For example, the s-aorist also seemed to have been used when the verb root was inherently perfective already.